Birdwatching Sites - South Dublin

 The strand is a shallow, tidal mudflat, which is host to thousands of birds throughout the year however the best times are during autumn and winter months when the area can hold a variety of Waders and Gulls, while Divers and Grebes can be observed on Dublin Bay.

 Regardless of the time of year, the state of the tide will influence the numbers and variety of birds present.
 At low tide birds can often be very distant and at high tide many disperse elsewhere.
 The best time to view is during an incoming tide as birds move ahead of it towards the shore.
 If the time allows, it is well worth finding a vantage point somewhere between Merrion Gates and Booterstown and wait there for the birds to come to you!
-A popular spot to sit and wait at is the Merrion Road outflow pipe (point E).
+A popular spot to sit and wait at is the Merrion Road outflow pipe (Flag E).

 Just south of the outflow pipe is an area of scrub where there is the possibility of pipits and finches.